Haoyu-Xie/PRCL/README.md

 | `max_value`     | the max value of scheduler $\lambda_c$  |  `1.0`  |
 | `min_value`     | the min value of scheduler $\lambda_c$  |  `0`  |
 | `ramp_mult`     | the $\alpha$ of scheduler $\lambda_c$  |  `-5.0`  |

+**It is worth noting that the uncer_lr is very sensitive and training may crash if uncer_lr is not fine-tuned carefully.**

 ## Acknowledgement
 The data processing and augmentation (CutMix, CutOut, and ClassMix) are borrowed from ReCo.